-The research team have worked with people affected by stroke to make changes to the MBSR course that might help people affected by stroke follow the whole course.
+The research team have already worked with people affected by stroke to make changes to the MBSR course that might help people affected by stroke follow the whole course.
 One change they have made is to train stroke survivors and family members/peers together so that they can support one another through the course.

-The results of this research will help to improve the HEADS: UP course and plan a larger study to find out if HEADS: UP helps people affected by stroke to self-manage anxiety and depression long-term.
+This study will test the new course, called HEADS: UP, with more people affected by stroke.
+They'll use this to improve the course and plan a larger study to find out if HEADS: UP helps people to self-manage anxiety and depression long-term.